methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-03-13-vsphere-6-0-syslog-configuration.md

 ---
   title: vSphere 6.0 Syslog Configuration
   date: "2015-03-13"
+excerpt: "So in setting up a new ELK Stack from scratch (more on this later) and also standing up the GA release of vSphere 6.0 I had to go through setting up..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 So in setting up a new ELK Stack from scratch (more on this later) and also standing up the GA release of vSphere 6.0 I had to go through